What is Mental Health Social Work?

 What is Psychedelic Preparation and Integration Support?

-Psychedelic preparation and integration therapy is a therapeutic approach designed to support individuals who are considering, or have already undertaken, psychedelic experiences—whether through clinical trials, legal medical programs, or personal contexts outside the therapy room.
+Psychedelic preparation and integration therapy is a therapeutic approach designed to support individuals who are considering, or have already undertaken, psychedelic experiences—whether through clinical trials, emerging legal medical programs, or personal contexts outside the therapy room.
 The focus is not on the substance itself, but on helping individuals build psychological readiness, clarify intentions, and develop strategies for navigating emotional or cognitive material that may arise during altered states.

 Under current Australian laws, I do not facilitate, administer, supply, or supervise the use of psychedelic substances in any form.
-My role is strictly limited to therapeutic preparation and integration, provided with a harm-minimisation focus.
+My role is strictly limited to therapeutic preparation and integration, provided within a harm-minimisation framework.
 This includes assisting clients to reflect on mindset and expectations, strengthen grounding skills, consider safety and wellbeing planning, and understand factors that may influence their experience—should they choose to pursue it independently of therapy.
-Afterward, integration sessions offer structured support to process insights, regulate emotions, make meaning of symbolic or challenging content, and translate the experience into sustainable personal change.